It Was Out of Our Control — A Pregnancy Story

 Then the doctor came in.
 She came over to the side of the bed and sweetly said, “Things look good, except the heart doesn’t look normal to me.
 I’m already having the nurse call up to Children’s to see if they can get you in today or first thing next week.”

-Thirty minutes later we arrived at Boston Children’s Hospital.
-We completed the usual “my first time here” paperwork, waited to be called in to the room where someone did the ultrasound, and then we waited … Getting your nails done without much conversation is fine, but this lady said nothing.
+We arrived at Boston Children’s Hospital 30 minutes later .
+We completed the usual “first time here” paperwork, waited to be called in to the room where someone did the ultrasound, and then we waited.
+Getting your nails done without much conversation is fine, but this lady said nothing.
 I immediately felt this sense of loss of control.
 My future was out of my control.

 “I’m going to give you the five-minute low down now, but I’d like to sit and talk with you about this for about an hour … as it is a pretty significant heart disease.”
 I look at my hubby and try with all my limbs and brain cells not to shed a tear, still lying there with, for the second time today, loads of ultrasound gel on my barely showing belly.